The Apostle Paul wrote in the Bible in Second Timothy 2:1, Thou

 The first is human effort: spending some time in reflecting upon certain

-Dont think that you have all the answers about something.
-Paul told Timothy, Consider what
+do not think that you have all the answers about something.
+Paul told Timothy,

-There is a human side to gaining more wisdom and understanding, and there is
+what I say.
+There is a human side to gaining more wisdom and understanding,

-also a divine side.
-The ultimate source of wisdom and understanding is God.
+and there is also a divine side.
+The ultimate source of wisdom and

 Paul wrote in Second Timothy 2:8-10, Remember that